Generating Charitable Receipts

 Individual Receipts

-NOTE: The appropriate person whose name is printed on the receipts (entered as "Receipting Person" in Maintenance à Organization Info) must sign the receipts for them to be valid.
+NOTE: The appropriate person whose name is printed on the receipts (entered as "Receipting Person" in Maintenance ⇒ Organization Info) must sign the receipts for them to be valid.
 (I believe you can also use a rubber stamp of the signature.)
-You can altermatively use a bitmap signature.
+You can alternatively use a bitmap signature.

-For your initial testing, or if you are still using the Evaluation Version of the program, you can instead use the Receipt à Current Donor Sample option, which creates a sample receipt (with "SAMPLE" as a large watermark on the page), and does not store the receipt back to the database in any way.
-This is the only Receipt menu option that is available while you are in Evaluation mode, before you have purchased the program and received a license key.
+For your initial testing, you can instead use the Receipt ⇒ Current Donor Sample option, which creates a sample receipt (with "SAMPLE ONLY" as a large watermark on the page), and does not store the receipt back to the database in any way, so the Recpt # field for the donation never gets filled in.
+Because sample receipts are never saved back to the database, they will all have the same receipt number (number 1 if you haven't generated and saved any real receipt prior to that).

 Printing and Saving Receipts

-Sample receipts created with the Receipt à Current Donor Sample option are never saved, even if you print them.
+Sample receipts created with the Receipt ⇒ Current Donor Sample option are never saved, even if you print them.

 Standard vs. Mail Merge Receipts

-I said above that all "receiptable" donations by a donor that haven't yet been included on a receipt will be included when you generate a receipt for them.
+We said above that all "receiptable" donations by a donor that haven't yet been included on a receipt will be included when you generate a receipt for them.
 There are several ways to mark an entire donor, or individual donations, as Non-Receiptable, so that they will never receive an official receipt (for donors) or be included in an official receipt (for donations).
-Please read the details on this under Non-Receiptable Donors and Donations.
+For full details, please read the details on this under Non-Receiptable Donors and Donations.

 Year-End Receipts for All Donors

-After you are sure you have received all of the donations for a given year, and you are ready to print off all of the receipts, choose Receipt à All Donors from the menu.
+After you have entered all of the donations for a given working year, if you want to create and print off (or email) all of the receipts, choose Receipt ⇒ All Donors from the menu.
 This will create receipts for at most 500 donors in one batch (it tells you if it is imposing that limitation).
 Receipts will be created for all donors who have receiptable donations that have not yet been included on a previous receipt.
 Again, you can preview them, and after you Print them you are given an option to print a 2nd copy for your records.

-If you received the message about printing at most 500 receipts, just go back and run Receipt à All Donors again, and repeat until they are all done.
-The reason I have imposed this limitation is that the way the receipts are generated uses a lot of memory in your computer, and I was concerned that the program might run out of memory if I let it generate them all at once.
-Do not worry, you can print all of your receipts no matter how many donors you have.
+If you received the message about printing at most 500 receipts, just go back and run Receipt ⇒ All Donors again, and repeat until they are all done.
+The reason we have imposed this limitation is that the way the receipts are generated uses a lot of memory in your computer, and we were concerned that the program might run out of memory if we let it generate them all at once.
+Do not worry, you can print all of your receipts no matter how many donors you have!

-When you are printing all the receipts, I recommend that you not exit the window displaying them until your printer has finished printing them successfully.
+When you are printing all the receipts, we recommend that you not exit the window displaying them until your printer has finished printing them successfully.
 That way, if for instance you need to replace the ribbon or ink cartridge and reprint them because you ran out of ink, you will still be able to click the Print button again and print them successfully.
+But see the section below on Reprinting Receipts if you do exit the window, and your printer fails to print all of the receipts.

 Reprinting Receipts